-Equipment & Hardware

-Just as you have reviewed your operational expenses and facility needs, you also must determine if you have adequate equipment and hardware to provide for your programs.
+Equipment & Hardware Discussion Point: This section will allow participants to Just as you have reviewed your operational expenses and facility needs, you also must determine if you have adequate equipment and hardware to provide for your programs.
 If your CTC has already made arrangements for hardware and equipment, then this portion may just be an opportunity to review whether what you have is adequate.
 If you do not already have your equipment in place, take some time to determine what you will need to provide services when you open your CTC.

-$\sqrt{}$ To assist you in determining your equipment and hardware needs, answer the following questions: 1.
-How many workstations will you provide in your facility?
-2. Is the hardware and equipment in place today?
+Analyze the Issues Gro Divigrou review whether or not they have the appropriate equipment and hardware for their CTC.
+Some participants will need to really explore this; for others it will just be about documenting what they have ir the business plan template.
+Analyze the Issues Group Analysis: Divide the participants into small groups and ask them to work through \checkmark To assist you in determining your equipment and hardware needs, answer the following questions: the analysis questions pertaining to their CTC.
+1. How many workstations will you provide in your facility?
+For some they will need to fully explore this issue; for others may be 2.
+Is the hardware and equipment in place today? able to go directly to the action step.
 3. If yes, is there an equipment lease or loan attached to the hardware?
 4. If yes, what are the total investment dollars for that equipment?
 5. If you need to acquire hardware, will you lease or purchase that equipment?
 6. What are the total investment dollars you will need to spend to acquire the equipment?
 7. If you need to acquire equipment and hardware, what are the items that you need?
 (Create a list of items and specific costs.)